Search programs

 How We Rank Schools

-We evaluated each school’s program on tuition costs, admission, retention and graduation rates, faculty, reputation, and the student resources provided for online students.
+We evaluated each school’s program on admission, retention, and graduation rates as well as tuition costs, faculty, reputation, and the resources provided for online students.
 Then, we calculated the Intelligent Score on a scale of 0 to 100.
 Read more about our ranking methodology.

-Next, we compared this comprehensive list of online small business management programs to a list of aggregated college rankings from reputable publications like the U.S. News & World Report, among others, to simplify a student’s college search.
+Next, we compared this comprehensive list of online small business management programs to a list of aggregated college rankings from reputable publications like U.S. News & World Report, among others, to simplify a student’s college search.
 We pored through these rankings so students don’t have to.

-What Can You Expect From an Online Small Business Management Program
+What Can You Expect From an Online Small Business Management Program?

 When you enroll in an online small business management program, you can expect to learn how to apply general math and data analysis skills to business operations and communicate effectively, both orally and in writing.
 Classes cover management aspects, such as decision-making, problem-solving, people management, and promoting diversity and inclusivity in the workplace.
 Business ethics and foundational courses in taxes and law may also be offered.